 Yes.
 However, individual hourly work positions may be impacted differently, with some now fully remote, others remote or on-campus depending on the University posture and building access.
 You can view and apply for student hourly pay jobs at Pitt here: https://www.join.pitt.edu/find-positions.

-Can I participate in a for-credit work experience this term (internship, practicum, field experience)?
+Can I participate in a for-credit work experience during the pandemic (internship, practicum, field experience)?

 If the academic policies of your program and your work authorization status allows it, then yes.
 However, individual internships may be impacted differently.
 Please: a) consult your internship course instructor to verify any delivery/participation updates, and b) consult your site supervisor to confirm any updates to their work policies (which may be independent of the University).
 If problems arise, please contact the SCI Director of Experiential Learning, Alka Singh.

-I am an undergraduate on a Co-op rotation (or with one coming up this spring or summer).
+I am an undergraduate on a Co-op rotation (or with one coming up in the next semester or two).
 Can I still complete it?

 University-wide policies have not indicated that these are canceled or changed.
 However, individual co-op rotations may be impacted differently.
 Please: a) consult the Co-op Office to verify any delivery/participation updates, and b) consult your site supervisor to confirm any updates to their work policies (which may be independent of the University).
 If problems arise, please contact the Co-op Office.

-I am a graduate student on a Co-op rotation (or with one coming up this spring or summer).
+I am a graduate student on a Co-op rotation (or with one coming up in the next semester or two).
 Can I still complete it?

 University-wide policies have not indicated that these are canceled or changed.
 However, individual co-op rotations may be impacted differently.
 Please consult your site supervisor to confirm any updates to their work policies (which may be independent of the University).
 If problems or questions arise, please contact the SCI Director of Experiential Learning, Alka Singh.